ayjoon/PML/README.md

-# This is set up for the Practical Machine Learning course project.
-If you can't see the codes and listing of the two intended files .Rmd and .html, please click on "View Code"
+# This is set up by Aron Y Joon for "Practical Machine Learning" course project.
+If you do not see the codes and listing of the two intended files Practical_Machine_Learning_Writeup.Rmd and Practical_Machine_Learning_Writeup.html, please click on "View Code"